cdluminate/ProdL/VIU/smanual.md

 and zfs dataset information including data usage.
 Use `zpool status -v` to check the zpool status.

+(On any node) Use `findmnt --df` or `df -h` to lookup file system usage and mount point information, including NFS.

 ## 3. Parallel Setup of Deep Learning Environment

 In this section, we setup the servers in parallel, following a consistent